 What’s the difference between an orthotic, an insole and a foot bed?

 ‘Orthotic’ to us indicates a professional medical device, whereas foot beds indicate more of a comfort cushion for the feet like you can buy from the supermarket, and an insole indicates the standard inner that comes in the shoe.
 As most people don’t know the difference, these terms will be used interchangeably without recognising the distinct medical difference for orthotics.
-It’s much like saying you’ve got glasses, without recognising whether they’re prescription glasses from the optometrist or the simple reading glasses from the supermarket.
+It’s much like saying you’ve got glasses, without recognising whether they’re prescription glasses from the optometrist or simple reading glasses from the supermarket.

 Will orthotics fix my foot pain?